tirthraj07/DSBDA-LAB/README.md

+# Data Science and Big Data Analytics Lab

+This repo contains all my assignments during the DSBDA Lab in Sem 6.

 | Sr. | Name | Description |
 |----|------|-------------|
 | 1 | Data Wrangling I | Perform the following operations using Python on any open-source dataset (e.g., data.csv): <br> 1.
 Import all required Python Libraries. <br> 2.
 Locate an open-source dataset (e.g., https://www.kaggle.com), provide a clear description and source URL. <br> 3.
 Load the dataset into a pandas DataFrame. <br> 4.
 Data Preprocessing: Check for missing values using `isnull()`, get initial statistics using `describe()`, provide variable descriptions and types.
 Check dimensions of the DataFrame. <br> 5.
 Data Formatting and Normalization: Check and convert data types (character, numeric, integer, factor, logical). <br> 6.
 Turn categorical variables into quantitative variables. <br> In addition to the codes and outputs, explain every operation clearly. |